 “Basketball has been a central part of my life for as long as I can remember, and it’s always been my top priority.
 However, after the past year, I’ve realized there are more important things than basketball,” Avdija added.
 “Am Yisrael Chai.
 Wishing everyone a good inscription and sealing.”

-After making his NBA debut last season with the Charlotte Hornets, 20-year-old guard Amari Bailey signed a contract with the Brooklyn Nets this season.
+After making his NBA debut last season with the Charlotte Hornets, 20-year-old guard Amari Bailey signed a contract with the Brooklyn Nets this offseason.

 Bailey was drafted 41st overall by the Hornets last year and appeared in 10 games with the team, spending most of the season with Charlotte’s G-League affiliate.
-Bailey is now competing for a spot on the Nets’ roster and could spend more time in the minors this season.
+Bailey had been competing for a spot on the Nets’ roster heading into the season but was waived on Oct.
+19 after the final preseason game.
+He is a likely candidate to join the Long Island Nets, Brooklyn’s G League affiliate.

 Born in New Orleans and raised in Chicago, Bailey moved to California to play basketball at Sierra Canyon High School, a prestigious Los Angeles private school.
 He was then recruited to play at the storied University of California, Los Angeles, where he was named to the Pac-12’s All-Freshman team.